 - On Your Own Tours (Self-Guided Programs) ↓

 - Outreach Programs ↓

 Earth Partnership for Schools Teacher Institutes

-The North Carolina Botanical Garden and City of Durham Stormwater Services are offering two institutes in the summer of 2013.
-In these institutes, teams of teachers will be trained to create rain gardens, native plant gardens, or restored natural habitats on school grounds.
-During each institute, teachers will learn about North Carolina's local flora, native plant gardening, and using the outdoors as a place for learning.
-Participants will also have the opportunity to visit some unique natural areas in the Triangle as well as some area schools that have schoolyard native plant gardens.
+The North Carolina Botanical Garden and City of Durham Stormwater Services offered two institutes in the summer of 2013.
+In these institutes, teams of teachers were trained to create rain gardens, native plant gardens, or restored natural habitats on school grounds.
+During each institute, teachers learned about North Carolina's local flora, native plant gardening, and using the outdoors as a place for learning.
+Participants also had the opportunity to visit some unique natural areas in the Triangle as well as some area schools that have schoolyard native plant gardens.

 For more information, please contact Grant Parkins, NCBG Natural Science Educator.